palewire/go-big-with-github-actions/docs/matrix.md

 ```

-To accommodate our matrix strategy, we'll also modify the first step -- the `Hello World` step -- to print the correct state name by using `matrix.state`:
+To accommodate our matrix strategy, we'll also modify all the steps that use the `inputs.state` variable to use `matrix.state` instead.
+For example, in the `Hello world` step, we can change the line to:

 {emphasize-lines="3"}
 ```yaml